Deoxycytidylate 5-hydroxymethyltransferase

-The 3 substrates of this enzyme are 5,10-methylenetetrahydrofolate, H_{2}O, and deoxycytidylate, whereas its two products are tetrahydrofolate and 5-hydroxymethyldeoxycytidylate.
+This tetrahydrofolate–dependent enzyme catalyzes a reversible substitution of the hydroxymethyl group from the cofactor 10-formyltetrahydrofolate (5,10-CH_{2}-THF) to deoxycytidine dihydrogen phosphate, giving 5-hydroxymethyldeoxycytidylic acid and tetrahydrofolic acid (THF).
+The enzyme was characterised from Escherichia coli.

 This enzyme belongs to the family of transferases that transfer one-carbon groups, specifically the hydroxymethyl-, formyl- and related transferases.
 The systematic name of this enzyme class is 5,10-methylenetetrahydrofolate:deoxycytidylate 5-hydroxymethyltransferase.
 Other names in common use include dCMP hydroxymethylase, d-cytidine 5'-monophosphate hydroxymethylase, deoxyCMP hydroxymethylase, deoxycytidylate hydroxymethylase, and deoxycytidylic hydroxymethylase.
-This enzyme participates in pyrimidine metabolism and one carbon pool by folate.
+This enzyme participates in pyrimidine metabolism.